feagi/feagi/src/ros/Micro-ROS-Arduino.md

 17. in #2 terminal, source micro_ros_arduino/install/setup.bash then ros2 topic list
 18. If you are able to see the node appears, it means you are able to communicating between arduino and ROS2.

+# Go to Micro-ROS on FEAGI
+Once you complete this, you should be able to continue for the Micro-ROS on FEAGI document.

 # Problem section: